Ordnance Survey National Geographic Database MCP server

 1. Register at OS Data Hub

-2. Create a new project to obtain your free API key
+2. Create a project and get your free API key

 git clone https://github.com/your-username/os-mcp-server.git